fenrishunter500/FATEBOOK/New Skills.md

 ## Magic Skills and Purity

 During character creation, a Mahou Shoujo can gain additional Purity stress boxes depending on her Magical skills.
-If two or more of her skills (whether Magic Fight, Magic Shoot, or Magic Utility) is rated at Average (+1) or Fair (+2), she gains
+If two or more of her skills (whether Magic Fight, Magic Shoot, or Magic Utility) is rated at Average (+1) or Fair (+2), she gains one additional stress box, or if at Good (+3) or higher she gains two additional stress boxes.

+	Note:
+	Similar to how Physique and Will affect Physical and Mental Stress

 ## Skill Modifications